How Nuon Works - Part 2, Customer Installs

 Components and Applications

 Remember the components you defined in Part 1?
-These aren't just static configurations — they form a dependency graph of your application containers, infrastructure-as-code and custom setup scripts (actions).
-As you change customer inputs, or customer managed secret, your application will change and cause parts of the graph to change.
+These aren't just static configurations, they form a dependency graph of your application containers, infrastructure-as-code, and custom setup scripts.
+As you change customer inputs, or customer managed secrets, your application will change and cause parts of the graph to change.

 And voilà!
 Just like that, your app is running in your customer's cloud account.
 This whole setup process usually takes about 10 minutes of customer time and maybe another 30 minutes or so of provisioning.
 You can define actions for post install setup and doing long-tail configuration or enablement operations like enabling a license or more.